A Tour of the DollhouseMCP Console

 npx @dollhousemcp/mcp-server@latest --web

-That launches the local DollhouseMCP console at http://dollhouse.localhost:3939 and gives you five major views:
+That launches the local DollhouseMCP console and prints the local console URL in your terminal.
+From there you get five major views:

 This post is a quick tour of those tabs and why they matter.